karwa/swift-url/Sources/WebURL/WebURL.docc/FoundationInterop.md

 print(convertedURL.hostname)  // ✅ "example.com"
 ```

+This safe interoperability, which allows as much as it can but also catches real ambiguities, is only possible
-This safe interoperability is only possible because we are converting URL types, rather than just parsing strings.
-In the next section, we'll discuss how important it is to apply this throughout an application at every level,
+because we are converting URL types rather than simply parsing the string again.
+In the next section, we'll discuss
-so we always know how each URL should be interpreted.
+applying this idea throughout your application, so it is always clear how a URL is being interpreted.

-## Parse Strings Once
+## One Parser Per String

 Consider the following program, demonstrating a simple proxy server.
-It accepts a URL as input, and makes
-an authenticated request to it (including some private token) - of course, before making the request,
-the target must be verified to ensure that the proxy only discloses its tokens to servers that are allowed to see them.
+Here's how it works:

+- 0️⃣ (Not shown) A client connects to us, says "make a request to this URL for me, please".
+- 1️⃣ The server checks the provided URL.
+- 2️⃣ If the hostname is allowed, the server makes the request, including some private token/key in the header.
+- 3️⃣ (Not shown) The response is forwarded to the client.

-The implementation is split in to two functions - one function checks that the URL points to an approved server,
+The part we're interested in is split in to two functions - one gets a URL string and checks that it points
-and the other which makes the authenticated HTTP request.
-Both functions accept URL parameters using strings:
+to an approved server, and the other makes the authenticated HTTP request:

 **Application:**
 ```swift